matheusmski1/voyagerTest/readme.md

-To start: just type node index.js
+To start: Npm Install and just type node index.js